ProDeveloperTutorial.com

 Example: Bubble sort, quick sort, Linear search.

-The algorithms that shows different behavior for same input, are called as non deterministic algorithms.
+The algorithms that shows different behaviour for same input, are called as non-deterministic algorithms.

 All deterministic algorithm can be solved in polynomial time, but non deterministic algorithms cannot be solved in polynomial time.